Chart Pattern Scanners Compared: How Chart Library Is Different

 Beyond the different technical approach, Chart Library answers a question other scanners don't: "What happened next?"
 When you find a pattern, you immediately see the 1, 3, 5, and 10-day forward returns from historically similar setups.
 Fan charts, distribution histograms, and AI summaries give you context that no screener can match.

-Tip:Chart Library works alongside your existing tools — use TradingView for charting and alerts, then screenshot interesting setups and search them on Chart Library for the historical context.
+Tip:Chart Library works alongside your existing tools — use TradingView for charting and alerts, then anchor interesting setups by ticker + date on Chart Library for the historical context.

 When to Use What